-June 2015 marked my 17th year cancer free.
-That same month I was diagnosed with early stage breast cancer, a result of chemotherapy and radiation treatments for Hodgkin’s Disease when I was 16.
+June 2015 marked my 17th year cancer-free.
+That same month, I was diagnosed with early stage breast cancer, a result of chemo and radiation treatments I’d had when I was 16.

 Nobody expects to have cancer twice, not even me.
 This second diagnosis inspired this blog: Tougher Than TWOmurs.